-These tricky little pests can have a big impact on the health of a pregnancy and it is important to avoid areas that have mosquitos carrying Zika virus.
+These tricky little pests can have a big impact on the health of a pregnancy and it is important to avoid areas that have mosquitos carrying the Zika virus.
 Zika virus has been associated with severe birth defects when infection occurs during pregnancy.
 If a male partner contracts Zika virus the recommendation is to avoid pregnancy for 6 months.
-So protect yourself and your partner by avoiding areas with known transmission from mosquitos to humans and check out CDC.gov for more details if you are planning travel.
+So protect yourself and your partner by avoiding areas with known transmission from mosquitos to humans and check out CDC.gov for more details if you are planning to travel.

 3. Extreme Fatigue, unintentional weight gain, and intolerance to changing temperatures

 If you are experiencing any of the above symptoms it could be an early warning sign of an autoimmune disorder.
-Thyroid function, for example, is extremely important to regular menstrual cycles and to the health of an early pregnancy, and the good news is that inadequate thyroid function can be easily treated.
+Thyroid function, for example, is extremely important to regular menstrual cycles and to the health of early pregnancy, and the good news is that inadequate thyroid function can be easily treated.
 So if these symptoms sound familiar, see your primary care doctor for a checkup.